 Today there are a range of new product categories emerging, such as polymer/fly-ash siding from Boral TruExterior, ceramic cladding from Daltile, and synthetic split shake siding from DaVinci Roofscapes, among others.
 Even old standbys, such as wood and vinyl, are offering improved and updated options.

-As more modern looks trend upward, more brands are promoting panelized systems that bring a commercial look to the residential marketplace and smooth lap siding to suit the popular modern farmhouse aesthetic.
+As modern looks trend upward, more brands are promoting panelized systems for siding for homes, bringing a commercial look to the residential marketplace, as well as smooth lap siding to suit the popular modern farmhouse aesthetic.
 At the 2019 International Builders’ Show, LP Building Solutions expanded its portfolio of engineered wood siding products to include SmartSide Smooth.

 “For the past several years, our customers have been asking for a solution that provides the durability of LP SmartSide with a smooth aesthetic,” said Derek Blank, LP’s senior brand manager for LP SmartSide, at the time of the product’s release.
 “We are thrilled to be launching just that.
 Our new LP SmartSide Smooth Trim & Siding leverages our durable strand technology, now in a smooth finish.”